 - You're returned to the Favorites dialog box in Preferences, click Save.

-Use the Select the infographic to display in the site information popup window: dropdown to select an infographic to be displayed as the default.
+- Use the Select the infographic to display in the site information popup window drop-down list to select an infographic to be displayed as the default.
 You can select an Esri infographic, an infographic shared with you, or one of your custom infographics.

-Use Set default display: to set the default infographic view to full page or slide mode.
+- Use Set default display to set the default infographic view to full page, slide mode, or compare all areas side by side.

-Use the Interactive experience options: checkbox to enable interactive experience for infographics.
+- Use the Enable Interactive experience check box to enable interactive experience for infographics.